scollier/SATraining/configKubernetes.md

 *You should be finished!*

-* Check to make sure the cluster can see the minions from the master.
+* Check to make sure the cluster can see the nodes from the master.

 ```
 $ kubectl get nodes